Charles Homer Haskins: Legacy

 He was primarily a historian of institutions, like medieval universities and governments.
 His works reflect the mostly twentieth-century optimistic, liberal view that progressive government by "the best and brightest" is the way to go.
 His histories of medieval Europe's institutions stress the efficiency and successes of their governing bureaucracies, implicitly analogous to those of modern nation states.

 Haskins's most well known pupil was medieval historian Joseph Strayer, who went on to teach many American medievalists of the next generation(s) at Princeton University, some still active today.
 Other eminent medievalists trained by Haskins included Lynn White, Jr. (UCLA), Gaines Post (Wisconsin and Princeton), Carl Stephenson (Cornell), Edgar B. Graves (Hamilton College), and John R. Williams (Dartmouth).

+From 1920 to 1926, he was also the first chairman of the American Council of Learned Societies, which still offers a distinguished lecture series named after him.

+His son George Haskins was a University of Pennsylvania Law School professor.

+The Haskins Society

 The Haskins Society, named in his honor was organized in 1982, a "Founding Father" being the late C. Warren Hollister.
 It publishes an annual Journal whose volume 11 (2003) reconsidered Haskins' magnum opus seventy years after its publication.
-From 1920 to 1926, he was also the first chairman of the American Council of Learned Societies, which still offers a distinguished lecture series named after him.

-His son George Haskins was a University of Pennsylvania Law School professor.